xrdocs/cloud-scale-networking/_tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-1.md

 | 0x5 IP Prefix Route | Advertises IP prefix for a subnet via EVPN address family |

-**Disclaimer:**
-This document is to familiarize with BGP-EVPN.
-The lab design and configuration examples in this document can be used as a reference, however it’s not a design best practices guide.
-Thus, not all recommended features are used, or enabled optimally.

 **Note:** We are using Spine Leaf Fabric example in the configuration but essentially a Leaf is a PE and Spine is a P router as we are implementing MPLS forwarding plane with BGP-EVPN.